aws/aws-encryption-sdk-cli/README.rst

 Decrypt
 ```````

-If an encryption context is provided on decrypt, it is instead used to require that the message
+If you provide an encryption context on decrypt, the ``aws-encryption-cli`` requires that
-being decrypted was encrypted using an encryption context that matches the specified requirements.
+the message being decrypted was encrypted using an encryption context that matches the
+specified requirements.

-If ``key=value`` elements are provided, the decryption will only continue if the encryption
+If you provide ``key=value`` pairs, the ``aws-encryption-cli`` will decrypt only continue
-context found in the encrypted message contains matching pairs.
+if the encryption context in the encrypted message contains matching pairs.

 .. code-block:: sh

    --encryption-context required_key=required_value classification=secret

-If bare ``key`` elements are provided, the decryption will continue if those keys are found,
+If you provide ``key`` elements without values , the ``aws-encryption-cli`` will decrypt only
-regardless of the values. ``key`` and ``key=value`` elements can be mixed.
+if those keys are found, regardless of the values.
+You can mix ``key`` and ``key=value``
+elements in the same parameter value.

 .. code-block:: sh